-Thailand has a thousand islands, but only a few truly capture its magic.
+Thailand has over a thousand islands, but only a handful truly capture what makes this country magical.

-These 10 stand out for their clear turquoise water, soft beaches, and easygoing island life.
+These 10 stand out for their crystal-clear water, soft beaches, and that perfect island vibe you’re looking for.

 1. Koh Chang – The Jungle Island